hectorsalvador/123bigdata/README.md

 Taxi rides
 - We downloaded two types of data: uber rides and yellow cab rides.
-- We took advantage of scripts written by github.com/toddwschneider/nyc-taxi-data to download monthly files of yellow cab rides, from 1/2009 to 12/2015.
+- We took advantage of [scripts](https://github.com/toddwschneider/nyc-taxi-data) to download monthly files of yellow cab rides, from 1/2009 to 12/2015.
 We also obtained monthly uber rides for the period of 4/14-9/14.
-- Data was uploaded to an S3 bucket: s3://hectorsalvador-spr16-cs123-uchicago-edu/yellow
+- Data was uploaded to an S3 bucket

 ### 1. Counting taxi rides by event
 - We counted how many taxi rides occurred in a three-hour frame since the beginning of each event (as marked by the API), at a distance no greater than 200 meters from the venue coordinates.